 On the bright side, science is relentlessly, albeit gradually, proving how interconnected everything is.
 That bodes well for the long-term future!
 Especially considering how naive we were on these matters just a few short centuries ago.
 We do learn, even if at a snail’s pace.

-(1) Here are a few excerpts from the report (Google: Science News Inside Job).
+Here are a few excerpts from the report (Google: Science News Inside Job).
 The comment at the end of the article by one of the researchers tickled me.
 (For more information, Google: Gut microbes influence behavior)

 Teeming masses of bacteria are in your mouth, on your skin, up your nose and on the surface of your eye, in your stomach, deep in your bowels and well, just about everywhere.
 In fact, the number of bacterial cells you harbor exceeds the count of your own body’s cells by 10-to-1.

 They are — for the most part — friendly.
 So friendly that many scientists now view humans as conglomerate superorganisms composed of thousands of species.
 Scientists have dubbed this internal flora the “microbiome,” a nod to the little ecosystems that have blossomed in the body throughout human evolution.